heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_school.md

        - [https://github.com/esdc-esac-esa-int/Solar-MACH](https://github.com/esdc-esac-esa-int/Solar-MACH)
  - Python learning session [1h30m]
     - (p) Configuring and using PyHC packages locally
-       - Installing how to’s, basic commands, etc.
+       - Installing how to's, basic commands, etc.
     - (v) Python testing
        - Intro to testing in Python and best practices for testing
        - Comprised of a pytest tutorial combined with a discussion on best practices for testing scientific software